sm-miller/sm-miller.github.io/_pages/research.md

 : *with Petra Persson, Maya Rossin-Slater, and Laura Wherry,* accepted, *Journal of Human Resources*

-[The Employment Effects of a Guaranteed Income: Experimental Evidence from Two U.S. States](/assets/ORUS_Employment.pdf) : *with Eva Vivalt, Elizabeth Rhodes, Alex Bartik, David Broockman, and Patrick Krause,* NBER Working Paper, accepted, *Quarterly Journal of Economics* [public use data](http://data.openresearchlab.org)
+[The Employment Effects of a Guaranteed Income: Experimental Evidence from Two U.S. States](/assets/ORUS_Employment.pdf) : *with Eva Vivalt, Elizabeth Rhodes, Alex Bartik, David Broockman, and Patrick Krause,* NBER Working Paper, accepted, *Quarterly Journal of Economics.* ([public use data](http://data.openresearchlab.org))

 [The Effect of Medicaid on Crime: Evidence from the Oregon Health Insurance Experiment](/assets/OHIE_Crime.pdf) : *with Amy Finkelstein and Katherine Baicker,* NBER Working Paper 33244, forthcoming, *Review of Economics and Statistics*.